thirumalai-py/k8-learner-backend/README.md

 ### Prerequisites

  - AWS CLI configured (aws configure)
- - `kubectl installed and configured for your EKS cluster
+ - `kubectl` installed and configured for your EKS cluster
  - Helm installed
  - An ECR repository for your Docker images
  - Jenkins server (with access credentials)
+ - Mongo is hosted on the `MongoDB Atlas` and connected to the backend API

 ### 1️⃣ Create Helm Chart